GINGER Overview Information

 Moderate Interaction Be cautious with this combination

-- Medications for diabetes (Antidiabetes drugs) interacts with GINGER
+- Medications for high blood pressure (ACE inhibitors) interacts with IODINE

-- Medications for high blood pressure (Calcium channel blockers) interacts with GINGER
+- Medications for high blood pressure (Angiotensin receptor blockers (ARBs)) interacts with IODINE

 The following doses have been studied in scientific research:

 - For radiation emergencies: potassium iodide (KI) should be taken just prior to, or as soon as possible after, exposure.
 Radiation is most harmful to pregnant or breastfeeding women and children, so KI is dosed according to amount of radiation exposure and age.
 Radiation exposure is measured in centigrays (cGy).
 For infants, babies, children, adolescents, and pregnant or breastfeeding women, KI is given if radiation exposure is 5 centigrays (cGy) or more.
 Tablets can be crushed and mixed with fruit juice, jam, milk, etc.

 - For birth through 1 month, the dose is 16 mg of KI;

 - For babies and children over 1 month through 3 years, 32 mg;

 - For children 3 to 12 years, 65 mg;

 - For adolescents 12 through 18 years, 65 mg or 120 mg if the adolescent is approaching adult size;

 - For pregnant or breastfeeding women, 120 mg.